Why You Can't Buy Money Orders Online

 You can certainly try to buy a money order online, but you’re not likely to succeed.
 Most searches will lead you to services that provide money “transfers,” which send money to your recipient electronically (some of those options are listed above).

-In most cases, that won’t solve your problem, although it’s always possible that whoever paying will accept an electronic transfer.
+In most cases, that won’t solve your problem, although it’s always possible that whoever is receiving the funds will accept an electronic transfer.

 Some of the confusion that arises when searching online is innocent, and some of it is a result of deception.
 Legitimate companies (such as Western Union) offer both money orders and online money transfers, and the search engines seem to get mixed up on the differences.
 Other companies know that you’re looking for an online money order, and they hope to helpfully offer the next best thing: online money transfers.
 Finally, some advertisers hope you can’t tell the difference between a money order and a money transfer.